-A fascination with the public-private and appropriate-inappropriate dichotomy that surrounds notions in relation to the body, both in the sense of assumed acceptable modes of behaviour in society and also specifically when discussing the concept of the female in public space, drives my questioning.
-As a mother I feel much conflict between the label of mother- what society perceives that to be, and how I feel as a mother, artist, feminist, etc. The notion of what qualities society thinks makes a ‘good’ mother is problematic and I wonder how the role is performed on a day to day basis.
-Through the juxtaposition of the immediacy of the body as site and material, and nostalgic memory-imbued objects which often carry immersive qualities through scent, such as bread, milk or soap, I am interested in how time and memory become elastic; and how meaning is an inherently subjective perspective.
+My practice is informed by my embodied experience as a woman.
+Through my exploration of the materiality of the body I attempt to connect with the innately performative body through it's visceral, abject qualities.
+Through the re-presentation of bodily materials such as hair or blood that have universal familiarity through subjective experience, I am interested in how the gap between viewer and artwork or artist can be bridged.
+The viewer becomes hyper-aware of their own body, therefore having a perceived physical experience.
+I often use my body within my practice as a way of reclaiming space and time, in resistance to the notion that a woman should live in a specific socially expected way.
+I am fascinated with the public-private and appropriate-inappropriate dichotomy that surrounds discussions in relation to the body; assumed acceptable modes of behaviour in society, specifically when discussing the concept of the female in public space, drives my questioning.
+As a mother I feel much conflict between the label of mother and how I feel as a mother, artist, feminist, etc. The notion of what qualities society thinks makes a ‘good’ mother is problematic and I wonder how the role is performed on a day to day basis.
+Through the juxtaposition of the immediacy of the body as battery of memory, as site and material, and domestic, seemingly nostalgic, memory-imbued objects which often carry immersive qualities through scent, (such as bread, milk or soap) I am interested in how time and memory become elastic; and how meaning is an inherently subjective perspective.